GluuFederation/docs-ce-prod/3.1.0/source/index.md

 The Gluu Server supports a variety of SSO integration strategies for web and mobile applications.
 Learn more in our [SSO integration guide](./integration/index.md).

 ## Strong Authentication
 One of the biggest benefits of a central authentication system is the ability to enforce strong authentication for all your apps.
-The Gluu Server was designed to be very flexible in accommodating not only a range of authentication mechanisms, but also custom business logic required by an organization for authentication.
+The Gluu Server was designed to be very flexible in accommodating not only a range of authentication mechanisms, but also custom business logic for how authentication should be applied in practice.
 Learn more about how to configure the Gluu Server's out-of-the-box and custom strong authentication options in the [authentication guide](./authn-guide/intro.md).

 ## Support
 Gluu provies free and VIP support!
 Anyone can browse or register and post questions on the [Gluu support portal](https://support.gluu.org).
 Tickets opened by the community are public, and we do our best to answer them in a timely manner.